 India: up in the himalayas

 Up in the Himalayas, you can retrace the footsteps of many an explorer, Buddhist follower and writer seeking adventure, enlightenment and solitude.
 The Shakti Village Walks tagline “Inner journeys…outdoors” resonates deeply with us and is to date one of our best travel experiences.
-The hiking can be as gentle or strenuous as you like, the main aim is to encourage you to slow down and appreciate the simplicity of life in the mountains and connect with your surroundings.
+The hiking can be as gentle or strenuous as you like, encouraging you to slow down and appreciate the simplicity of life in the mountains and connect with your surroundings.
 The four different locations each provide different authentic experiences; you can trek the Himalayas with experienced guides and stay in luxury tents (a.k.a. ‘glamping’), take guided walks throughout remote villages and stay in traditional village housing, or travel between villages via river rafting the Indus and Zanskar rivers.
-This is the place to escape the modern world – there is no internet, no TV, no phone signal, and light is provided from solar lanterns and candles.
-Being on top of the world certainly gave us a clearer perspective on life when we visited, and the air was so pure we wanted to bottle it up and take it home.
+Being on top of the world certainly gave us a clearer perspective on life and the air was so pure we wanted to bottle it up and take it home.

 Bhutan: walking journey